-The coach listens to their words, expressions, emotions, everything they bring to the table.
-They observe and react from a place of higher clarity and awareness, noticing what they say, how they say it, and especially what they don’t say.
+The coach listens to their words, expressions, emotions, and everything they bring to the table.
+They observe and react from a higher clarity and awareness, noticing what they say, how they say it, and especially what they don’t say.

 The coach listens for what they value, their vision, the unique way they see the world, what makes them come alive and what makes them withdraw.

 Awareness is the key to listening in this way.
-The coach is unattached to her agenda, judgement, thoughts, opinions, the mind chatter disappears and coaching becomes spontaneous.
+The coach is unattached to her agenda, judgement, thoughts, and opinions, the mind chatter disappears, and coaching becomes spontaneous.

-Level II is the level of empathy, clarification, collaboration, like there’s a odd connection between the coach and the coachee.
+Level II is empathy, clarification, and collaboration like there’s an odd connection between the coach and the coachee.

 Level III: Global Listening

 The final level of listening is global.
-Here the coach and the coachee appear to be the centre of the universe, receiving information from everywhere at once.
+Here the coach and the coachee appear to be the centre of the universe, receiving information from everywhere.

 The coach observes with all the senses – sight, hearing, smell, tactile and emotional sensations, having great access to her intuition.

 Level III includes the action, the inaction, and the interaction.
 The coach’s awareness and impact allow her to dance with whatever is happening.
-The coach and coachee are connected on another level and the coach’s intuition is highly attuned to the process of coaching.
+The coach and coachee are connected on another level, and the coach’s intuition is highly attuned to the coaching process.

 Coaching skills associated with listening

 - Articulating is the ability to succinctly explain what is going on; the coach combines what is happening right now with what she knows about the coachee and presents her view to the coachee.
-Sometimes it can be a hard truth and it may confront the coachee.
-The coach will point out a disconnect, while the coachee will have to clean up the mess.
+Sometimes it can be a hard truth, and it may confront the coachee.
+The coach will point out a disconnect, while the coachee must clean up the mess.

 - Clarifying: the coachee might ramble, divagate, or get caught up in her own stories.
 The coach will bring the coachee back on track, helping her to get clarity.
 It’s a combination of using listening skills, asking powerful questions, and reframing: “It sounds like you’re looking for...”.
 The coach wants to get an “Aha!” or “That’s it!” reaction from the coachee.